Aliases for PTRF Gene

 GeneCards Summary for PTRF Gene

 PTRF (Polymerase I And Transcript Release Factor) is a Protein Coding gene.
-Diseases associated with PTRF include lipodystrophy, congenital generalized, type 4 and congenital generalized lipodystrophy.
-Among its related pathways are Gene Expression and RNA Polymerase I Transcription.
+Diseases associated with PTRF include lipodystrophy, congenital generalized, type 4 and lipodystrophy, familial partial, type 5.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include poly(A) RNA binding and rRNA primary transcript binding.
 An important paralog of this gene is MURC.

 UniProtKB/Swiss-Prot for PTRF Gene

 Plays an important role in caveolae formation and organization.
 Required for the sequestration of mobile caveolin into immobile caveolae.
 Termination of transcription by RNA polymerase I involves pausing of transcription by TTF1, and the dissociation of the transcription complex, releasing pre-rRNA and RNA polymerase I from the template.
 PTRF is required for dissociation of the ternary transcription complex.